 VI.
 Cause & Effect:

 VII.
-Loopholes: The new FDI rules state that an online marketplace cannot sell products from a vendor in which they have a stake.
+Loopholes: The new FDI rules for the ecommerce sector state that an online marketplace cannot sell products from a vendor in which they have a stake.
 However, they do not say anything about selling goods from a subsidiary firm of a vendor.
 For example, Cloudtail is a joint venture between Amazon.com and Narayan Murthy’s family office Catamaran Ventures, which forms a majority of Amazon's sales.

 VIII.
 The Watchdog: The government is also considering the appointment of a dedicated e-commerce regulator.